Unveiling Multiple Descents in Unsupervised Autoencoders: Implementation Details

-\paragraph{Environments and Computational Time.} All experiments were conducted on NVIDIA RTX 6000 Ada Generation with 47988 MiB, NVIDIA GeForce RTX 3080 with 10000 MiB, Tesla V100-SXM2-32GB with 34400 MiB, and NVIDIA GeForce GTX 1080 Ti with 11000 MiB. \\ Each result in Figure \ref{fig:model_wise_dd_sample_noise} represents an average over 10 seed runs.
-The hidden layer sizes for the linear subspace data range from 4 to 500 with a step size of 4, and for the single-cell RNA data, they range from 10 to 500 with a step size of 10, and from 500 to 3000 with a step size of 50.
+\paragraph{Environments and Computational Time.} All experiments were conducted on NVIDIA RTX 6000 Ada Generation with 47988 MiB, NVIDIA GeForce RTX 3080 with 10000 MiB, Tesla V100-SXM2-32GB with 34400 MiB, and NVIDIA GeForce GTX 1080 Ti with 11000 MiB. \\ Each result in Figure \ref{fig:model_wise_dd_sample_noise} represents an average over 10 seeds.
+The hidden layer sizes for the subspace data model range from 4 to 500 with a step size of 4, and for the single-cell RNA data, they range from 10 to 500 with a step size of 10, and from 500 to 3000 with a step size of 50.
 This results in 125 and 110 models trained for each dataset, respectively.
-Figure \ref{fig:model_wise_dd_linear_subspace_test} presents 9 different sample noise levels, entailing the training of \(125\cdot 10\cdot 9 = 11250\) models.
-Each evaluation of a specific sample or feature noise curve involves 1250 trained models, which can take from one day if trained on an NVIDIA RTX 6000 Ada Generation GPU to several days if trained on the other mentioned GPUs to obtain the results.
+Figure \ref{fig:model_wise_dd_linear_subspace_test} illustrates 10 different sample noise levels, requiring the training of \(125 \times 10 \times 10 = 12,500\) models.
+Similarly, Figure \ref{fig:model_wise_dd_single_cell_test} depicts 4 different sample noise levels, corresponding to \(110 \times 10 \times 4 = 4,400\) trained models.
+In total, 16,900 models, each with up to 8 million parameters trained on 5,000 data points were needed to obtain the results.
+In Appendix \ref{subsec:mnist_dataset_double_descent}, Figure \ref{fig:model_wise_sample_feature_noise_dd_mnist}, we present results for CNNs including between 1 to 64 channels trained on 5,000 images from the MNIST dataset including 5 levels of sample noise and 6 levels of feature noise for 10 different seeds.
+These experiments require training \(64\times 11 \times 10 = 7,040\) models with up to 13 million parameters.
+Each evaluation of a specific experiment takes several days if trained on the NVIDIA RTX 6000 and weeks if trained on the other mentioned GPUs to obtain the results.